Mad Hatter: Riddle

+Other proposed answers include; "because one has flapping fits and the other fitting flaps"; "because one is good for writing books and the other better for biting rooks"; and "because a writing desk is a rest for pens and a raven is a pest for wrens".

 In popular culture

 The Hatter has been featured in nearly every adaptation of Alice in Wonderland to date; he is usually the male lead despite being a supporting character.
-The character has been portrayed in film by Norman Whitten, Edward Everett Horton, Sir Robert Helpmann, Martin Short, Peter Cook, Anthony Newley, Ed Wynn, Andrew-Lee Potts, and Johnny Depp.
+The character has been portrayed in film by Norman Whitten, Edward Everett Horton, Sir Robert Helpmann, Martin Short, Peter Cook, Anthony Newley, Ed Wynn, Andrew-Lee Potts, Johnny Depp, and Miloš Biković.
 In music videos, the Hatter has been portrayed by Tom Petty, Dero Goi, and Steven Tyler.
-He has also been portrayed on stage by Nikki Snelson and Katherine Shindle, and on television by John Robert Hoffman, Pip Donaghy and Sebastian Stan.
+He has also been portrayed on stage by Nikki Snelson, Wesley Taylor, and Katherine Shindle, and on television by John Robert Hoffman, Pip Donaghy and Sebastian Stan.
 In ballet adaptations, Steven McRae also portrayed him as a mad 'Tapper'.
 In March 2019, Chelsy Meiss became the first female soloist to play the Mad Hatter for the National Ballet of Canada.